n13eho/Schaferct/README.md

 2. Download datasets (links mentioned before)
 3. Remake training datasets

-    You can use the pickle we have made during our training at `./traning_dataset_pickle/v8.pickle`, or remake a new training dataset by:
+    You can use the pickle we have made during our training at `./traning_dataset_pickle/v8.pickle` (you need to download it first, see [here](https://github.com/n13eho/Schaferct/blob/main/training_dataset_pickle/README.md) for detail), or remake a new training dataset by:

     1. Rearrange the datasets by different type of behavior policy.
 Before run this script (`reorganize_by_policy_id.py`), you need to modify the two path of your downloaded datasets.